AlthafSinghawansaUHN/cfmedipseq_pipeline/README.md

 Create a slurm_log directory when running snakemake to place log files based on the out location of the config.yaml, example config.yaml is provided as snakemake_slurm_config.yaml

-# Setup Notes

-- `GenomeInfoDb` and `GenomeInfoDbData` were not properly installed by conda.
-Installed these after the fact with BiocManager.

 # Running

 To run the pipeline on SLURM, submit the launch.sh file with `sbatch launch.sh`.